 About the BS in Forensic Science

-This program also prepares students for medical school, dental school or graduate studies in Forensic Science, and chemistry.
+This program also prepares students for medical school, dental school, graduate studies in forensic science, and chemistry.

 The Student Experience

-Research opportunities, internships, and other types of experiential learning such as peer teaching are at the core of our tight-knit and collegial Chemistry Department and Forensic Science Program.
+Research opportunities, internships, and other types of experiential learning such as peer teaching are at the core of our tight-knit and collegial Department of Chemistry and the forensic science program.

 Applied Forensics, LLC